7zx/overload/README.md

 │   ├───TIME: 300
 │   ├───SOCKETS: 200
 │   ├───SLEEP TIME: 15
+│   ├───USE PROXY: 0 (False)
 │   └───URL:https://github.com/7zx/overload
 ```

-If the case, the threads will initialize and connect to elite-anonymity public proxies, and if not, your IP will be used on the requests.
+The threads will initialize and connect to elite-anonymity public proxies, if the case, and if not, your IP will be used on the requests.
 We do not own the proxy servers and do not respond for anything that they may do (like leaking your actual IP); they are hosted by volunteers and their addresses are retrieved through the [Proxy Scrape API](https://docs.proxyscrape.com/).

 ---
 <br>